pvarentsov/powtcp/README.md

  fmt                   Format code
 ```

-### Configuring
+### Configuration

-Server and client applications support configuring from `yaml` file or from environment variables.
-Applications use [default configuring](./internal/pkg/lib/config/config.go) if a custom configuration is not passed.
+Server and client applications support configuration from `yaml` file or from environment variables.
+Applications use [default configuration](./internal/pkg/lib/config/config.go) if a custom configuration is not passed.

 **Server**